FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 Functionality for the message output is accessed via ``FLAMEGPU->message_out`` (or named ``message_out`` variable in Agent Python), this object is specialised depending on the output message type originally specified in the :c:macro:`FLAMEGPU_AGENT_FUNCTION<FLAMEGPU_AGENT_FUNCTION>` macro (or via the Python type annotation).
 The spatial 2D specialisation, :class:`flamegpu::MessageSpatial2D::Out`, has two available functions; :func:`setVariable()<template<typename T, unsigned int N> __device__ void flamegpu::MessageBruteForce::Out::setVariable(const char(&)[N], T) const>` which is common to all message output types, and :func:`setLocation()<flamegpu::MessageSpatial2D::Out::setLocation>` which takes two ``float`` arguments specifying the location of the message in 2D space.
 The Python equivalents are of the same format as in other places (e.g. ``setVariableInt`` for the ``int`` type).

 Finally, all agent functions must return either :enumerator:`flamegpu::ALIVE<flamegpu::AGENT_STATUS::ALIVE>` or :enumerator:`flamegpu::DEAD<flamegpu::AGENT_STATUS::DEAD>` (``pyflamegpu.ALIVE`` or ``pyflamegpu.DEAD`` respectively in Agent Python).
 Unless the agent function is specified to support agent death inside the :class:`AgentFunctionDescription<flamegpu::AgentFunctionDescription>` via :func:`setAllowAgentDeath()<flamegpu::AgentFunctionDescription::setAllowAgentDeath>`, :enumerator:`flamegpu::ALIVE<flamegpu::AGENT_STATUS::ALIVE>` should be returned.
-If :enumerator:`flamegpu::DEAD<flamegpu::AGENT_STATUS::DEAD>` is returned, without agent death being enabled, an exception will be raised if ``SEATBELTS`` error checking is enabled.
+If :enumerator:`flamegpu::DEAD<flamegpu::AGENT_STATUS::DEAD>` is returned, without agent death being enabled, an exception will be raised if ``FLAMEGPU_SEATBELTS`` error checking is enabled.